mit-rss/intro_to_ros/README.md

 ### References (These are not the exercises)

 The following are selected chapters from the ROS2 [Documentation](https://docs.ros.org/en/foxy/index.html) and [Tutorials](https://docs.ros.org/en/foxy/Tutorials.html).
 If you understand all the concepts covered in these exercises, you will be ready for the exercises of this lab (given below) and most of the ROS-related tasks you will be performing throughout the first few labs.
-For more on ROS, visit the [ROS2 Wiki](https://docs.ros.org/en/rolling/index.html) section and follow the links to learn more.

 Additionally, a useful ROS cheatsheet can be found [here](https://github.com/Micropolisdxb/ROS2-Documentation/blob/main/ros2_cheat_sheet.md).